zevv/npeg/README.md

 - Grouping: `(P)`

-  Brackets are used to group patterns similar to normal mathematical expressions.
+  Brackets are used to group patterns similar to normal arithmetic expressions.

 - Not-predicate: `!P`